Aryan-401/Blog-Backup/cl6uoc3mh040as0nv8zs55pw0.md

 ## Installing Carbon and its Compiler

-Since Carbon is in such early stages of development, it isn't all that easy to use it on your local machine.
-For Windows, it's an even longer procedure since we have to install brew through WSL (Windows Subsystem for Linux) using brew.
+Since Carbon is in such early stages of development, it isn't easy to use it on your local machine.
+For Windows, it's an even longer procedure since we have to install brew through WSL (Windows Subsystem for Linux).
 Assuming you have WSL installed with Ubuntu as your primary Linux Operating System, we can now move forward with installing brew and then ultimately installing Carbon.

 ### Installing Homebrew